| Internet-Draft | OAuth Mission Management | August 2026 |

 The Mission Status and Lifecycle profile observes and changes one Mission at a time and defers fleet-scale management.
 This document defines that deferred surface: a Mission Management endpoint through which an authorized Management Client enumerates the Missions a Mission Issuer holds, filtered by Subject, client, state, creation time, expiry, or parent, and applies bulk lifecycle operations to the enumerated set through a dry-run-then-execute exchange whose bulk token pins the evaluated membership.
 The surface is management-plane and operator-facing: authorized for the existence knowledge the status profile's anti-oracle rules deny to ordinary consumers, audited on every call, and never exposed to the agents whose Missions it manages.
+Fleet enumeration and bulk lifecycle are the OAuth lane's fleet-management surface of the family's delegated-authority layer: how an estate administers delegated authority at scale.
 It is optional; a deployment that does not adopt it is unaffected.¶

 This note is to be removed before publishing as an RFC.¶